 The product MAH generates serial numbers based on the production plan, and it orders and retrieves crypto codes from the CRPT OMS system.
 The serial numbers are passed to the production site (own production or CMO).

-The serial numbers and crypto codes are encoded as GS1 DataMatrixes and applied to the individual end-consumer packages.
-The packages are aggregated to cases and then to pallets, each of them labeled with a unique SSCC bar code.
+The serial numbers and crypto codes are encoded as GS1 Data Matrixes and applied to the individual end-consumer packages.
+The packages are aggregated to cases and then to pallets, each of them labelled with a unique SSCC bar code.
 Once the production order is closed (or after batch release), the full hierarchy of codes is passed to the T&T repository.
-The list of serialized consumer packages is reported back to OMS along with the batch and expiration date information.
+The list of serialised consumer packages is reported back to OMS along with the batch and expiration date information.
 The OMS system sends a 10319 message with the same content to the MDLP system.

-The importer, or the customs broker, submits a customs declaration (GTD) to the Federal Customs Service.
+The importer or the customs broker submits a customs declaration (GTD) to the Federal Customs Service.
 The GTD includes a list of unique container codes.
 The Federal Customs Service verifies the codes with MDLP and clears the shipment.

 The products are moved from the customs warehouse to the importer's warehouse or 3PL location.
 This movement is reported to MDLP via a 341 "Receive importer" report.

 Quality control certifies that the imported batch can be released to the market and enters the data into the AIS RZN system.

 The top-level serialised containers are reported to MDLP as being introduced into circulation via the 342 "Release in circulation" message, referencing the document number re-exported to AIS RZN.
 The MDLP verifies the data with AIS RZN, and the goods are made available for further sale within the local supply chain.

 * 915 can also be reported at any earlier stage, in which case any further aggregation changes need to be reported separately.